-- Avoid “credit repair” services – These services claim to be able to provide people struggling under the weight of debt with a quick fix to their problems.
+- Avoid “credit repair” services – These services claim to provide people struggling under the weight of debt with a quick fix to their problems.
 However, generally, only proper money management and time can repair bad credit.
-In some cases, credit repair services are scams, enticing victims with the promise of financial relief to lure them in and profit from their suffering.
+In some cases, credit repair services are scams.
+They entice victims with the promise of financial relief to lure them in and profit from their suffering.
 A credit repair service may be fraudulent if it charges an upfront fee, requests you not speak directly with any credit reporting organizations, asks you to dispute information on your credit report that you know to be accurate or suggests you provide false information on a credit application.

-- Set up a realistic budget – Analyze your expenses and income, and use that information to create a spending plan that enables you to meet all of your debt obligations.
+- Set up a realistic budget – Analyze your expenses and income.
+Then, use that information to create a spending plan that enables you to meet all of your debt obligations.

-- Attempt to negotiate with creditors – Contact your creditors and request a lower interest rate, a payment plan or if you possible, a lump sum payment that is less than the total amount owed.
-For bills past due, collection agencies are often willing to accept an amount lower than what is owed to settle and close the file.
+- Attempt to negotiate with creditors – Contact your creditors and request a lower interest rate, a payment plan or, if possible, a lump sum payment that is less than the total amount owed.
+For bills past due, collection agencies are often willing to accept an amount lower than what you owe to settle and close the file.

-- Prioritize your debts – If you have trouble paying all your debts on time each month, make sure to prioritize them in order of importance, so that your most essential bills are paid on time and in full.
+- Prioritize your debts – If you have trouble paying all your debts on time each month, make sure to prioritize them in order of importance.
+Then, make sure that you pay your most essential bills on time and in full.
 Debts such as rent, mortgage payments, utilities, car payments, unpaid income taxes and student loans should generally take priority.

 Free Consumer Debt Consultation with a Washington DC Bankruptcy Lawyer